cloudmonkeypeng/WinObjc-wiki/Home.md

 Installing the SDK is simple, just extract the winobjc.zip file to an appropriate location on your PC.
 The only restriction is that this path must not contain any spaces.

 ## Using the SDK
+The simplest way to use the SDK is to run one of the included samples.
+See the README on the main [page](https://github.com/Microsoft/WinObjC) to see how to do this.

-There are two ways to use the SDK.
+Looking beyond the samples, there are two ways to use the SDK.
 The first is to use the **vsimporter** tool to import your existing Xcode project into a Visual Studio solution and the second is to instead add Objective-C functionality to a new or existing Visual Studio project.

 ### Using vsimporter
 The **vsimporter** tool enables you to import your Xcode project into a new Visual Studio Universal Windows Platform (UWP) app project with Objective-C support.

 To use the tool:

-1. Download the SDK, **winobjc-0.1-preview.zip**, and extract the files to a directory (for example `c:\winobjc`)
+1. Download the prebuilt SDK from [here](https://github.com/Microsoft/WinObjC/releases/download/0.1-preview/winobjc.zip) and extract the files to a directory (for example `c:\winobjc`)
 2. From a command prompt, navigate to the directory containing your Xcode project, for example `c:\winobjc\samples\WOCCatalog`
 3. At the command prompt, run **vsimporter.exe**